AyushTripathi-sketch/VISON_BASED_OBSTACLE_AVOIDANCE_DRONE/README.md

     Python or C++
     Drone kit

-    Installation instruction is given in the file 'Installation.md'
+    Installation instruction are given in the file 'Installation.md' Start instructions are given in the file 'Starting_Steps.md'